Azure-Samples/ms-identity-python-flask-webapp-authentication/AppCreationScripts/README.md

 ## Overview

-This sample demonstrates a Python and Flask Webapp with Jinja templates application calling a N/A that is secured using Azure Active Directory.
+This sample demonstrates a Python Flask Webapp application calling a N/A that is secured using Azure Active Directory.

-1. The client Python and Flask Webapp with Jinja templates application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from Azure Active Directory (Azure AD):
+1. The client Python Flask Webapp application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from Azure Active Directory (Azure AD):
 2. The access token is used as a bearer token to authenticate the user when calling the N/A.

 ![Overview](./ReadmeFiles/topology.png)